gkappler/CombinedParsers.jl/docs/src/index.md

-Compose parsers with the functional [parser combinator paradigm](https://en.wikipedia.org/wiki/Parser_combinator), utilize Julia's type inferrence for transformations, log conveniently for debugging, and let Julia compile your parser for good performance.
+Compose parsers with the functional [parser combinator paradigm](https://en.wikipedia.org/wiki/Parser_combinator), utilize Julia's type inferrence for transformations, log conveniently for debugging, and let Julia compile your parser for performance.

 !!! note